-As part of the NHS Long Term Plan and the Norfolk and Waveney People Plan, East of England Cancer Alliance and Health Education England commissioned GE Associates to support cancer workforce planning across the East of England.
+As part of the NHS Long Term Plan and the Norfolk and Waveney People Plan, the East of England Cancer Alliances and NHS England commissioned GE Associates to support cancer workforce planning across the East of England.

 There were some clearly defined issues and plans to address identified shortfalls in the workforce across all areas of cancer care.
 In particular, a focus on the cancer clinical nurse specialist role was emphasised as well as developing resources to support cancer nurses throughout all the different stages of their varied and extremely rewarding career.